FrankLef/cookiecutter-flpkg/docs/quickstart.rst

    :start-after: usage-begin
    :end-before: usage-end

-Now, make sure you work in a virtual environment with _Poetry, Nox_ and `nox-poetry`_.
+Now, make sure you work in a virtual environment with Poetry_, Nox_ and `nox-poetry`_.
 See the next step on that.

-..
-   This is the list of external links

-.. include:: ../README.rst
-   :start-after: references-begin
-   :end-before: references-end

 Step 2: Create a virtual environment